What the HIPAA Security Rule Requires for Security Awareness Training

 New workforce members must receive training before they are granted access to ePHI or systems that contain it.
 Waiting until a quarterly onboarding cohort is not a defensible approach.
 The standard expectation is a mandatory onboarding module completed within the first five business days of employment, prior to any system access being provisioned.

-For existing workforce members, the HIPAA Security Rule does not specify a mandatory interval — but the word "periodic" carries regulatory weight.
+For existing workforce members, the HIPAA Security Rule does not specify a mandatory interval, but the word "periodic" carries regulatory weight.
 OCR enforcement history and HHS guidance consistently establish annual training as the minimum baseline.
 That baseline must be supplemented when your organization's environment changes materially: new systems deployed, new threat types identified, a security incident occurs, or job duties change for specific roles.

 How to Build a HIPAA Security Awareness Training Program

-Select Delivery Method and Platform
+Select a Delivery Method and Platform

 What Your HIPAA Security Awareness Training Must Cover